So my wife has all the wedding pictures...I'll try to update things soon, until then check out:

 Easter Pageant Over - My Story

 I was searching for a catalyst to help my spirituality, and put me on track.
 An added push to be better to feel the spirit more in my life, so I thought that the pageant could be that source.
-I had some reservations, but having Bishop Willis, who happened to be the President of the Pageant and Brother Ivard Brimley also helping out, made it easier to jump aboard.
-Another motivating factor, I have been struggling in finding new and exciting people to meet.
-The people I meet lately are shallow in spirit and heavy in maintenance.
-I guess in the long run I was hoping the pageant would introduce me to another group of people that I’ve never had an association with.
+I had some reservat

 After completing my application for the pageant, I started growing out my beard and hair…I didn’t realize how much of a love hate relationship I was going to have with growing out my hair.
-Some days it was a relief not having to shave or waste the time on getting a hair cut, but there were other days when I couldn’t stand being hidden behind all that hair.
-My social life was torn as well, girls wouldn’t go near me, but couldn’t help be intrigued that I had this monstrous beard.
-So the process of growing the beard was difficult.
+Some days it was a relief not having to shave or waste the time on getting a hair cut, b

 Early January we had Pageant tryouts that consisted of taking a picture and standing up in the chapel off of 1st Ave and Robson and lightly displayed our general acting abilities.
 The Pageant Presidency was there along with the Directors; they took notes and scheduled call backs.
 I was fortunate enough to be called back the next day to try out for Judas and John the Baptist.
-I really went into the Pageant wanting the part of John the Baptist, but felt good about doing anything, understudy Jesus, Judas, one of the 12 apostles, or anyone of substantial characters.
-I really didn’t to go through the trouble of growing out a beard for a multitude part, I know that’s the wrong attitude to have, but a 3 inch beard isn’t a pleasant experience.
-Nancy Wudel told us that over 850 people tried out for the Easter Pageant on they only had capacity for 350 people.
-I was pretty confident that I would get a part, but which part I was unsure of.
+I really went into the Pageant wanting the part of John the Baptist, but felt good about doi

 Super Saturday is always a great day, we basically run through the multitude scenes and the basic motions of each scene.
 The first year I really meet anyone and I shared a shade tent with Ivard Brimley, Augie, and Bishop Willis.
 This last year I got to catch up with old friends and spent more time getting to know new friends.
-The next week was reviewing individual scenes with principles only so I really only needed to be there for the one baptism scene.
-The first year I listened to the CD and went over the scene in my mind and became comfortable in my movements and motions, by the end of the Pageant, I felt comfortable with how I felt the audience would be able to connect with John the Baptist.
-Each time I did my scene there was a feeling of humility and excitement when either Robert or Doug would come around the corner of the rock.
-I don’t think I ever really could understand the feeling that John had when the Jesus asked him for baptism.
-It would be like having President Hinckley asking me for a blessing…or something like that.
-My experiences from doing “Reflections of Christ” has given me more insight on the feelings of being unprepared and unworthy, something I still feel a sacred blessing to do.
-That is an entirely different experience.
+The next week was reviewing individual scenes with principles only so I really only needed to be there fo

 There are so many other people that I can recognize by seeing them and I hope that I can always recognize them when I see them at the temple, or store, or wherever.
 I was so blessed to be in a situation where I could talk to everyone and share my excitement about the Easter Pageant.